timhuang1/timhuang1.github.io/_pages/about.md

   - /about.html
 ---

 I am now a third year Ph.D. student in [School of Computing and Information System](https://cis.unimelb.edu.au/) in University of Melbourne, Melbourne, Australia.
-My supervisor is Prof. [Rui Zhang](http://www.ruizhang.info/) and Dr. [Jianzhong Qi](https://people.eng.unimelb.edu.au/jianzhongq/).
 My major research interests are in natural language processing and machine learning.

+I am currently looking for an internship.

+### Contact
+Email: [my initials]@student.unimelb.edu.au, where [my initials] = xintingh
+Phone: (+86) 18650753218

 Publications